OilProducts/fz/README.md

 Inputs are chosen from previously saved corpus files and mutated before being executed.
 The mutator weights seeds by the amount of coverage they produced and applies simple strategies such as bit flipping, splicing two seeds together, and inserting or deleting bytes.
+Each new input can be mutated multiple times in sequence (controlled by `--mutations`), allowing combinations of these operations.
 Whenever a run yields new coverage the input is added to the pool so future mutations build on the most interesting cases.

 ## Fuzzing a Network Service